-We concluded full scope audit work at six reporting units in two countries.
+We concluded full scope audit work at four reporting units in two countries.
 Other units within the Group are considered according to their statutory audit requirements.
-In addition, specified procedures were performed on invested assets and revenue on invested assets through all units of the Group.
-Our audit addresses full coverage of the Group's invested assets and of the Group's revenue on invested assets.
+In addition, specified procedures were performed on invested assets and revenue on invested assets through all material units of the Group.

-As key audit matter the following areas of focus has been identified:
+As key audit matter the following area of focus has been identified: